DHS-SVIP/requirements-for-decentralized-identity/TrustArchitecture.md

 - Digitally signing the DID Document with a Digital Signature Certificate from a PKI, to ensure a binding between the DID and the signatory.
 - Registering and storing information in DNS, that in turn is protected by DNSSEC, to enhance the discoverability and ensure a binding between the DID and the domain owner

-Much like the use of multi-factor authentication to provide a higher level of assurance, the use of DNS and PKI, two independent, well established and authoritative infrastructures, enables a very **high assurance ownership verification of the DID** by demonstrating the same entity's control over the Digital Signature Certificate, the DNS record, and the DID Document.
+Much like the use of multi-factor authentication to provide a higher level of assurance, the use of DNS and PKI, two independent, well established and authoritative infrastructures, **enables a high assurance ownership verification of the DID** by demonstrating the same entity's control over the Digital Signature Certificate, the DNS record, and the DID Document.

 #### Implementation Process